Menu

 Related Biography: Victor Martinez

-Ferry was the second overall pick in the first round of the 1989 NBA draft for the Los Angeles Clippers.
-Ferry was not interested in playing for the Clippers and instead chose Il Messaggero club of the Italian League.
-He performed well in the league with an average of 23 points.
+Ferry was selected as the second overall pick in the 1989 NBA Draft by the Los Angeles Clippers.
+However, unwilling to play for the Clippers at the time, he signed with Il Messaggero in the Italian League for a season, where he impressed with an average of 23 points per game.

 Quick Facts